 Some tips for new runners to avoid blisters:

-- Use moisture control or sweat-wicking running socks rather than cotton or wool ones.
+- Use moisture control or sweat-wicking running socks (‘twin skin’ socks are ideal) rather than cotton or wool ones.